Presumption of death: China

 The Chinese law treats declaratory judgment of death and disappearance differently.
 Relevant provisions can be found in Section 3 ("Declaration of Disappearance and Declaration of Death"), Chapter 2 ("Natural Persons") of the General Provisions of the Civil Law of the People's Republic of China enacted in 2017.

-In terms of the declaration of disappearance, where a natural person has disappeared for two years, an interested party may apply to a people's court for a declaration of absence of the natural person.
-The period of disappearance of a natural person shall be counted from the day when he or she is not heard from.
+Where a natural person has disappeared for two years, an interested party may apply to a people's court for a declaration of absence of the natural person.
+The period of disappearance of a natural person shall be counted from the day when a person is not heard from, until the day the individual is recovered or located.
 If a person disappears during a war, the period of disappearance shall be counted from the day when the war ends or from the date of absence as confirmed by the relevant authority.

-As for the declaration of death, where a natural person falls under any of the following circumstances, an interested party may apply to a people's court for a declaration of death of the natural person:
+Where a natural person falls under any of the following circumstances, an interested party may apply to a people's court for a declaration of death: